mcapavan/geomesa-hbase/README.md

 ln -s /usr/hdp/current/hbase-client/conf/hbase-site.xml ../classes/hbase-site.xml
 ```

+*Stop and Start the GeoServer to reflect the GeoMesa HBase plugin*

 Register the GeoMesa Store with GeoServer
 Log into GeoServer using your user and password credentials.
 The default administration credentials are: User name: admin; Password: geoserver